mgierada/literature_survey/README.md

 # Literature_survey

+A Python code to automate literature survey.

-A Python web scraping package to search Google Scholar for a given query, download .pdf files and organize them.
+We all know that doing a literature survey is a daunting task, often taking a lot of time.
+This code aims to speed up this process.
+It searches Google Scholar for a given query, download .pdf files and organize them.
+With this code you can do your initial literature search in seconds.

 ## Prerequisites

-`selenium`
+Python : `selenium`
+Browser: `chromedriver` is using Google Chrome.
+If you need support for other browsers, feel free to contact me.

 ## How to install